Invisible (D-Side song): Year-end charts

+Release history

 Clay Aiken version

 After finishing as runner-up to the second season of American Idol, Clay Aiken covered the song for his debut studio album, Measure of a Man, and released it as the album's lead single.
 This version was produced by Child only and contains an extended bridge.
 Released two months after D-Side's version, Aiken's cover charted within the top 40 of the US Billboard Hot 100, peaking at number 37 in January 2004.
 It also charted in New Zealand, reaching number 47 in December 2003.

 Background and release

 Aiken recorded his vocals before D-Side had released their version in the UK.
 He first went to Child's studio in Miami, when American Idol season two winner Ruben Studdard chided Aiken for wanting to record in a dark studio and not explore the city.
 After recording the rest of the demo in Minneapolis, Aiken and his coworkers discovered that D-Side had released their version, so they discussed whether to issue the song in the UK.
 The team decided that the song was too good to defer, and they eventually released the song in the United States on 29 September 2003.
 In an interview with Billboard, Aiken stated that he wanted to amend the track's lyrics, but he believed that the content could have been much worse and decided to tone down the disturbing message with the video, calling the lyrical content "nasty" and encouraging people not to partake in stalking.